harishpakala/AAS_Registry/README.md

 ## Asset Administration Shell Registry Interface

-The AAS Registry interface provides rest api services for registration of new AAS descriptors, retrieving and modifying the existing descriptors as specified in [AA Detail Part 2](https://www.plattform-i40.de/PI40/Redaktion/DE/Downloads/Publikation/Details_of_the_Asset_Administration_Shell_Part_2_V1.html).
+The AAS Registry interface provides rest api services for registration of new AAS descriptors, retrieving and modifying the existing descriptors as specified in [AAS Detail Part 2](https://www.plattform-i40.de/PI40/Redaktion/DE/Downloads/Publikation/Details_of_the_Asset_Administration_Shell_Part_2_V1.html).

+### Dependencies

+Thy project is written in Python 3.7 <br />
+All the Python depdencies are specified in the [requirements.txt](). <br />
+The project uses mongo database as the backend database for storing the shell descriptors. <br />
+The project mandates the use of an MQTT server for exchange of information in 14.0 Json language. <br />
+New Json schema definition file is created on the lines AAS meta model as specified in [AAS Detail Part 1] (https://www.plattform-i40.de/PI40/Redaktion/DE/Downloads/Publikation/Details_of_the_Asset_Administration_Shell_Part1_V3.html). <br /> .
+The registration requests are validated using this json schema.

 ### Rest API Services